netcrop/lwrap/README.md

   It seems we introduced a lot of overhead by doing many
 function calls.
 But the benefits of decreased if-else cluster
-and minimal function size overcome some hundrad millisecounds
+and minimal function size overcome some hundred millisecounds
 in decreased speed efficiency.

 <img src="misc/functions.png" height="282" width="282">